logto-io/docs/docs/docs/recipes/configure-connectors/README.md

 _Connectors_ can be classified into three types: _SMS Connector_, _Email Connector_ and _Social Connector_.
 See [connector reference](../../references/connectors/README.md) for more details about **connector type**.

-You can continue setting up _Email connector_ or _SMS connector_, and need to go to "Social connectors" tab before adding _Social connector_.
+You can continue setting up _Email connector_ or _SMS connector_, and you need to go to "Social connectors" tab before adding _Social connector_.

 :::note
 Move on to detailed guides for different connector types' configuration: [**_SMS or Email connector_**](./sms-or-email-connector.md) or [**_Social connector_**](./social-connector.md).